amelief/PHPAskIt/README.txt

 --------INSTRUCTIONS FOR USE WITH WORDPRESS-DRIVEN SITES--------

-7. Askably must be set up slightly differently if you are using a WordPress-driven site.
+7. PHPAskIt must be set up slightly differently if you are using a WordPress-driven site.

 You are using a Wordpress-driven site if you want to use WordPress's headers and footers or themes functions on your questions page, for example.

 PLEASE NOTE: You CANNOT use a WordPress "Page" to manage your questions, even if you have PHP-running plugins such as runPHP or PHPExec installed.
-Askably DOES _NOT_ WORK WITHIN WORDPRESS PAGES.
+PHPAskIt DOES _NOT_ WORK WITHIN WORDPRESS PAGES.
 Do not try to include the script files into WP pages using a PHP include or other such method.
 Likewise, do not copy the code from the script files and paste it into a WordPress Page - THIS WILL NOT WORK.
 You must upload the script's pages separately and link them manually (i.e. you must link to index.php, you cannot rely on your WordPress page navigation to include these files).

 7.1.
 In config.php, you should specify your database settings.
 IMPORTANT:--- The database settings you must give are those of your WORDPRESS DATABASE.
 If you don't specify these, you'll find the scripts will conflict.
 The table name should be different to your WordPress ones, however.
-Make sure you name it something that you don't already have in that particular database, for example askably1 if it is your first Askably database, askably2 if it is your second installation, etc. You will not have to remember this name, but you should not have two tables named the same thing, whether it is in the same database or not.
+Make sure you name it something that you don't already have in that particular database, for example phpaskit1 if it is your first PHPAskIt database, phpaskit2 if it is your second installation, etc. You will not have to remember this name, but you should not have two tables named the same thing, whether it is in the same database or not.
 As explained in step 2, the table name is also the name of the login cookie and you will find logging in difficult if you have two installations with the same name.

 7.2.
 You should then run through the rest of steps 3-6 above as normal.

---------UPGRADING FROM PREVIOUS VERSIONS OF Askably--------
+--------UPGRADING FROM PREVIOUS VERSIONS OF PHPAskIt--------

-8. To upgrade from a previous version of Askably (it doesn't matter which version), you should delete ALL your old files first, INCLUDING config.php and the header/footer.html files.
+8. To upgrade from a previous version of PHPAskIt (it doesn't matter which version), you should delete ALL your old files first, INCLUDING config.php and the header/footer.html files.
 You should then upload all of the new files - EXCEPT install.php - in their place.
 You should also back up your database.

 8.1.
 Fill in the database variables in config.php, as in step 2 above.
 This should contain the same database information (including the table name) as your old config.php.
-Please note that the default table name has changed as a result of Askably's renaming.
+Please note that the default table name has changed as a result of PHPAskIt's renaming.
 Make sure that you put in the correct details for the database table you were using previously.

 8.2.
 If the script does not redirect you to the upgrade page, go to upgrade.php, which will take you through the rest of the upgrade process.

-Note: Do NOT attempt to run install.php on an old version of Askably, even if the script instructs you to do so.
+Note: Do NOT attempt to run install.php on an old version of PHPAskIt, even if the script instructs you to do so.
 This will corrupt your data.

 IMPORTING QUESTIONS
 ----------------------------------------

-Askably comes with the ability to import questions from 3 previously popular scripts as well as the ability to add your own questions from a manual FAQ or other script.
-Currently, Askably supports the following scripts:
+PHPAskIt comes with the ability to import questions from 3 previously popular scripts as well as the ability to add your own questions from a manual FAQ or other script.
+Currently, PHPAskIt supports the following scripts:
 - Ask&Answer (formerly from posed.org)
 - Wak's Ask&Answer (formerly from luved.org)
 - FAQtastic (from scripts.inexistent.org)